-Maintenance guarantee – A guarantee of facilities or work to ensure the correction of any failures of any improvements required pursuant to this Ordinance and regulation, or to maintain same.
+Maintenance guarantee – A guarantee of facilities or work to ensure the correction of any failures of any improvements required pursuant to this Code and regulation, or to maintain same.

 Major Retail – A retail establishment in a single building, occupying more than 25,000 gross square feet of floor area.